Peter Grant Preservation Fund for Colorado: Guidelines & Eligibility

 - Within one year from the grant disbursement date, a final report and financial accounting of the expenditure of the grants must be submitted.
 If the project is not completed in accordance with the contract, the grant funds must be returned.

 Grants from the Peter Grant Preservation Fund for Colorado are awarded to preserve historic places in Colorado.
+Grant funds can be used to launch new initiatives or to provide additional support to on-going efforts.
 Grants awards may be made for activities and projects such as:

 - Obtaining the services of consultants with expertise in the areas such as archaeology architecture, planning, engineering, economics, law, fundraising, organizational development, media relations, and education